 Object: sysDescr.
 Syntax: Octet string.
 Definition: A textual description of the entity.
-This value should include the full name and version identification of the system's hardware type, software operating system, and networking software.
+This value should include the full name and version identification of the system's hardware type, software operating system, a system's hardware type, software operating system, and networking software.
 It is mandatory that this only contain printable ASCII characters.